 Alongside Jennifer’s career in teaching, she has always nurtured a strong link with art, illustrating educational resources.
 She has exhibited and sold her work in various art shows and competitions (including the Gosford, Blacktown, Northbridge, Hunters Hill and Hornsby art prizes) and in galleries in and outside Sydney.
 Within the past several years, she continues to receive recognition in the Ku-Ring-Gai Art Society’s Annual Awards, in the Australian Miniature Art Society’s awards, the Ryde Art Society Exhibition, the Waterbrook Art exhibition and the Hunters Hill Art prize.
 An etching, ‘The Dragon Stirs’, was a finalist in the Combined Art Society’s awards at the Maritime Museum in Sydney.
 A framed collagraph plate won the Waterbrook small works prize in 2016 as well as being commended in the Hunters Hill Exhibition.

-Again this year, Jennifer participated in the World Miniatures awards in South Africa.
+Again, Jennifer participated in the World Miniatures awards in South Africa.
 She was awarded one of the fourteen ‘Awards of Excellence’.

 She has just joined with two other artists in a group exhibition at Breathing Colours Gallery in Balmain.
 The opening saw the gallery full to the brim with enthusiastic buyers.
 A wonderful experience.

 As my works are'works on paper', I sell them unframed.
 I feel it's safer in transit and people like to make their own decisions about mounts and framing.